pixelmatix/SmartMatrix/README.md

 # SmartMatrix Library for Teensy 3

+## Changes for ESP32

+* Changes from Teensy Platform
+  * Because of more RAM available and the DMA architecture on the ESP32, two entire refresh frames are used.
+Refreshing the panel can take up little to no CPU usage with some more SmartMatrix changes.
+  * Layer update rate is decoupled from the panel refresh rate.
+Currently as a hack to avoid calculations climbing to 100% CPU usage, the Layer refresh rate is set to half of the panel refresh rate.  e.g. if you set matrix.refreshRate() to 120, and repeatedly call backgroundLayer.swapBuffers(), it will swap at max 60 times per second.
+  * Refresh rate is not set exactly, it is a minimum value.
+It must be set before calling matrix.begin(), or the default 120 Hz will be used
+  * The method of refreshing the panel is different from Teensy.
+With the current method, there is a strong tradeoff between color depth and refresh rate vs maximum brightness.
+If you set a higher color depth or refresh rate, you may find that the panel isn't refreshing as bright as it was previously.
+  * Refresh Rate is calculated very granularly, in powers of 2, and the calculation is based on color depth and matrix size, and will double until it reaches a maximum value, or exceeds the minimum value you set (or the default of 120 Hz).  e.g. If the minimum refresh rate is set to 120, and the refresh rate calculated for your color depth is 115 Hz (very close to 120 Hz but still lower), the library will double it and your refresh rate will be 230Hz, sacrificing maximum brightness and using up.
+Refresh Rate details are printed the serial terminal so you can tweak Sketch parameters to get the best refresh rate for your situation.
+  * kDmaBufferRows is not used by the ESP32 port

+* Not Yet Fully Working
+  * Brightness must be set before calling matrix.begin(), and cannot be changed during the sketch
+  * Chaining of panels to create multiple rows is broken
+  * /32 Scan panels
+  * Refresh rate isn't being passed to the Layers correctly, so scrolling text may not be scrolling at the speed you expect
+  * AnimatedGIFs sketch hasn't been tested
+  * Fully decoupling Layer refresh rate from Panel refresh rate.
+  * Only updating panel buffers when there are Layer changes, reducing CPU usage even further
+  * Refresh buffer reduction in 1/2 if possible (only uint8_t size data is required in I2S buffer but uint16_t is currently used)

+## Overview

 The SmartMatrix Library is designed to make it easy to display graphics and scrolling text on multiplexed RGB LED matrix panels connected to a Teensy 3.

 Version 3.0 is a significant upgrade from 2.x, with a new API that is not backwards compatible.
 See the [release notes on GitHub](https://github.com/pixelmatix/SmartMatrix/releases) for more details, and [MIGRATION.md](https://github.com/pixelmatix/SmartMatrix/blob/sm3.0/MIGRATION.md) for details on migrating sketches from SmartMatrix 2.x to 3.0.
 You can have SmartMatrix3 installed in parallel with an existing SmartMatrix_32x32 or SmartMatrix_16x32 library without conflicts.